-- 1. General.-Two systems, based upon different principles, exist in Australia for the regulation of wages and general terms of contracts of employment.
-A "Wages Board" system exists in New South Wales, Victoria, Queensland, South Australia, and Tasmania, and an Arbitration Court in Western Australia.
+1. General.-Two systems, based upon different principles, exist in Australia for the regulation of wages and general terms of contracts of employment.
+A "Wages Board" system exists in Victoria and Tasmania, and an Industrial Arbitration Court in Western Australia.
+In the industrial legislation of New South Wales, Queensland, and South Australia both systems are embodied, Industrial or Wages Boards, as well as Industrial Courts, being instituted.
+In Victoria, Wages Boards' decisions may be reviewed by the Court of Industrial Appeals.
 In New South Wales, Industrial Arbitration Acts of 1901 and 1905 instituted an Arbitration Court.
 This court expired on 30th June, 1908, having delivered its last judgment on the previous day.
-Wages Boards were substituted under the Industrial Disputes Act 1908.
+Wages Boards were substituted under the Industrial Disputes Act 1908, and subsequent years; while the Act of 1912 introduced the mixed system.
 There is also the Arbitration Court of the Commonwealth, which has power, however, to deal only with matters extending beyond the limits of a single State.
-New Zealand has an Arbitration Court for regulating wages. - 2.
-Wages Boards.-(i.)
-Historical.
-This system was introduced in Victoria by the Factories and Shops Act of 1896.
-The original Bill made provision only for the regulation of the wages of women and children, but was afterwards amended in Parliament to extend the system to adult operatives of both sexes.
+New Zealand has an Arbitration Court for regulating wages.